tomastrajan/angular-ngrx-material-starter/README.md

 - routing
 - testing of all the above mentioned concepts
 - Angular CLI configuration (prod build, budgets, ...)
-- end to end tests - a comparison between Protractor and Cypress

 This repository will also strive to always stay in sync with releases of Angular and the related libraries.
 The nature of the repository is also a great match for first time open source contributors who can add